 One of the greatest cultural treasures in the world is located in the heart of department of Ardèche, in the center of France.

-Known as Grotte Chauvet (Cave Chauvet), it is a cave network which has some of the earliest known Paleolithic human cave paintings.
-Dating back about 28,000 – 32,000 years old these are among the oldest in the world.
+Known as Grotte Chauvet (Cave Chauvet), it is a cave network which is famous for having some of the earliest known Palaeolithic human cave paintings.
+Dating back about 28,000 – 32,000 years old, these are among the oldest in the world.

 A cave complex near the village of Vallon-Pont-d’Arc, it was discovered on December 18, 1994 after a group of cavers entered the cave and noticed everything from handprints, engravings, and drawings of a variety of animals on the walls of the cave.